teddyleung/articles/spicy_ruby_array_methods.md

 The **each** loop works similarly to the "for..in" loop.
 Ruby iterates over the **numbers** array and inputs the current element as the block parameter **number**.
 We can then access the element via **number** and print it to the console.

-Going forward, we may compare the other ruby array methods with "each" to see how the other array methods result in cleaner code.
+Going forward, we may compare the other ruby array methods with **each** to see how the other array methods result in cleaner code.

 ## Find